Nicolo-Conte/DiviliumEngine/README.md

 # DiviliumEngine
 Divilium is  a C++ custom Engine, specialized for RTS games, running on PC and PS4.
-The Demo made as Showcase are based on the game FFFLood
+The Demo made as Showcase are based on the game FFFLood.
+The Visual Studio project cannot be run since the files inherent to the Engine are missing, so this repository is for demonstration use only.

 My Info:
 - Role: Gameplay & AI Programmer